-- 8.60 The provision of 8 new residential units in this location is acceptable in principle.
-The site is considered to large enough to support backland development and sufficient green/open space is retained on the site.
-The access arrangements to the rear are acceptable and wider site layout works well.
+- 8.64 The provision of 8 new residential units in this location is acceptable in principle.
+The site is considered to large enough to support backland development and sufficient green/open space would be retained on the site.
+The access arrangements to the rear are acceptable and the wider site layout works well.
 The proposed design is considered to be a positive contribution to the street scene, and the massing is considered to sit well within the street scene.
 The quality of accommodation is acceptable.
 The quantum of car parking spaces complies with the maximum requirements of the London Plan so it is unlikely that there will be overspill parking on the street.
 Impacts on trees and ecology are acceptable.
-Landscaping and SUDS details will be required by condition, and sufficient areas of green space are proposed for retention to facilitate this. - 8.61 All material considerations have been taken into account, including responses to the public consultation.
+SUDS have been considered in detail and the proposal would result in a reduced flow of surface water into the sewer via an attenuation tank at greenfield runoff rates, which would improve the sewer flooding issues identified in the area.
+Landscaping details will be required by condition. - 8.65 All material considerations have been taken into account, including responses to the public consultation.
 Taking into account the consistency of the scheme with the Development Plan and weighing this against all other material planning considerations, the proposal is considered to be acceptable in planning policy terms.